Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Plurisubharmonic metrics and envelopes

-\begin{defi} A (possibly unbounded) metric $\phi$ on a line bundle $L$ is \emph{psh-regularizable} if $\phi$ can be written as the decreasing limit of a sequence of smooth psh metrics $\phi_j$ on $L$. \end{defi} Note that $\phi$ is automatically usc, and hence bounded above.
-If $\phi$ is continuous, the convergence $\phi_j\to\phi$ is uniform by Dini's lemma.
-Conversely, for any uniformly convergent sequence $(\phi_j)$ of continuous metrics, we can find a sequence of constants $c_j\to 0$ such that the new sequence $(\phi_j+c_j)$ is decreasing, and it follows that a continuous, psh-regularizable metric is the same as a \emph{globally psh-approachable} metric in the sense of \cite[\S 6.3.1]{CLD}.
+\begin{defi} A (possibly singular) metric $\phi$ on a line bundle $L$ is \emph{psh-regularizable} if $\phi$ can be written as the limit of a decreasing net $\phi_i$ of smooth semipositive metrics. \end{defi} If $\phi$ is continuous then $\phi_i\to\phi$ uniformly, by Dini's lemma.

-\begin{thm} Let $\phi$ be a continuous metric on a line bundle $L$. \begin{itemize} \item[(i)] If $\phi$ is asymptotically Fubini-Study, then $\phi$ is psh-regularizable. \item[(ii)] If $K$ is non-trivially valued and $L$ is ample, then $\phi$ is asymptotically Fubini-Study if and only if $\phi$ is semipositive in the sense of Zhang. \end{itemize} \end{thm} The proof of (ii) is also sketched in \cite[Remark 3.18]{CM}.